 - Debating development

 - Japanese studies

 Students can sample a wide range of subject areas and can make more informed choices about the kind of Leaving Certificate programme they want to take after the Transition Year.
 Work experience is a core aspect of the Transition Year programme.
 It aims to bring new kinds of learning opportunities to students by experiencing adult and working life.

 Transition Year is optional and admission criteria vary from school to school.

 Parental involvement in the Transition Year

-There is no end-of-year state examination in the Transition Year - a decision made by the Department of Education to ensure that the focus of the year was learning-led rather than exam-driven.
+There is no end-of-year state examination in the Transition Year.
+This is to ensure that the focus of the year is learning-led rather than exam-driven.

 The activity-based learning ethos of the year requires each school to engage in school-based assessment, which helps students to identify their own strengths and weaknesses, as well as develop the skills of self-assessment and reflection.